Cordless Phones for Seniors

 DECT 6.0 Technology

-DECT 6.0 is the modern cordless standard that keeps calls clear and free of interference from Wi-Fi, microwaves, and baby monitors.
-Any cordless phone you buy in 2026 should use DECT 6.0 — avoid older 2.4 GHz or 5.8 GHz models.
+This is the modern cordless standard, running on the 1.9 GHz band so calls stay clear of interference from Wi-Fi, microwaves, and baby monitors.
+Any cordless phone bought in 2026 should support it — steer clear of older 2.4 GHz or 5.8 GHz models.

 Amplified Volume & HA Compatibility